ailabstw/FLaVor/examples/inference/README.md

 ### Step 1: Define Your Inference Model

-Start by defining your custom inference model by subclassing the `BaseInferenceModel`.
+Start by defining your custom inference model by inheriting the `BaseInferenceModel` class.
 This serves as a template for implementing inference functionality tailored to your machine learning model.

-Here's an example for a segmentation task.
+Here's an example of a segmentation inference model.
 For more detail in the implementation, refer to the [Segmentation task example](examples/inference/seg_example.ipynb).

 ```python
 from flavor.serve.models import BaseAiCOCOInferenceModel